AI Summary

 Step 2: Connect Your WPForms and Kit Accounts

-To connect WPForms to Kit, you’ll first need to open a new tab and log in on the Kit website to access your account information.
-It’s important to do this in a new tab or window because you’ll be copying and pasting things from Kit into WPForms.
+To connect WPForms to Kit (formerly ConvertKit), you’ll first need to open a new tab and log in on the Kit website to access your account information.
+Do this in a new tab or window because you’ll be copying and pasting things from Kit into WPForms.

 Once you’ve logged in, click on the dropdown next to your name in the top right of the page and select Settings.